jcjorel/ec2-spot-converter/README.md

 Others features:
 * Can preserve ELB Target Group instance registrations (disabled by default),
+* Can update existing CloudWatch alarms referring the converted Instance Id (disabled by default),
 * Can also perform **Spot-to-Spot** and **OnDemand-to-OnDemand** conversions:
 	* Allow replacement of existing Spot instances with new "identical" ones to update the instance type and CPU options,
 	* Help to fix some Spot instance conditions (Ex: *'IncorrectSpotRequestState Exception'*),